Here’s what you need to know:

 Review Environmental Health and Safety’s guidelines for safe use and cleaning of face shields.

+- Unit business managers can request face coverings or face shields for their area.
 Units with existing personal protective equipment (PPE) requirements should acquire general lab and workplace safety PPE through the usual process.